 4. Give as much autonomy as possible over the feedback process.
 What are aspects of the process over which you can give your employees choice?
 For example, perhaps you can allow your employees to designate at least some of the people who evaluate their performance in a 360-type evaluation.
 Can you give employees some say over when and where the evaluation is held?
 If goals are interactively set, this also gives employees some say over what is evaluated.

 5. Look at performance through the lens of core motivations.
 Take the time to understand what makes your employees tick.
 What drives them?
 How are they uniquely wired?
 What gives them a great sense of satisfaction?

 Have them describe several achievement stories and look for themes.
-If you want to use a formal assessment, the MCORE will identify their core motivations and three achievement stories to help you start the conversation.
+The MCORE assessment, which we talked about in lesson 3, will identify their core motivations and three achievement stories to help you start the conversation.
 Understanding what drives an employee will help both of you make sense of their why—why they did really well in certain areas and not as well in other areas.

 In many cases sub-par performance isn’t because an employee isn’t conscientious, hard working, and professional; it’s because they’re not motivated to do certain types of tasks.
 Making sense of behaviors and performance from an empathic standpoint decreases threat.
 And you can use this information to align an employee’s job tasks around their core motivations as much as possible, which we talked about in the previous lessons.

 6. Make feedback regular, relevant, and real-time.
 Regular, more frequent feedback is much better for people than a once-a-year, official performance review.
 This helps your employees course-correct more quickly and reduces the likelihood of misunderstandings about expectations.
 Research shows that feedback that is specific to a particular set of behaviors and given quickly after the behaviors is more effective than general feedback given at a much later date.